-Taylor Swift Surprises Hospitalized Fan With Get Well Message
+Taylor Swift Surprises Hospitalized Fan With ‘Get Well’ Message

-A Kentucky woman who suffered several broken bones and a collapsed lung after she was injured in a car crash got the ultimate surprise when singer Taylor Swift sent her flowers and a handwritten get well note.
+A Kentucky woman who suffered several broken bones and a collapsed lung after she was injured in a car crash got the ultimate surprise when singer Taylor Swift sent her flowers and a handwritten “get well” note.

 Lindsay Sizemore, 23, of Marion, had been hospitalized since March 31.
-She was scheduled to be discharged on Friday, and while that in itself may have been something to be happy about, nothing could match the excitement she felt when she found out that Swift had sent her flowers and a get well note.
+She was scheduled to be discharged on Friday, and while that, in itself, may have been something to be happy about, nothing could match the excitement she felt when she found out that Swift had sent her flowers and a handwritten note.

 Sizemore said that she was known as the “Taylor Swift Girl” in her home town.